 Remember that the unconscious mind responds to any stimulus that resembles past hurts as if they’re the same thing?
-This is why you have the disturbing experiences which arise in intimate relationships.
+This is why you have the disturbing experiences which arise in intimate relationships and romantic attractions.
 They happen much more frequently here than in your friendships or work relationships.
 One moment you can feel connected, loving and drawn to your partner.
 And the next moment, if they say or do the wrong thing, you can be in a fight.

 Good parent, bad parent

 What makes two people who swear eternal love for each other suddenly turn against each other with violent aggression or fright, behaving as if they’re each other’s worst enemies?
 It’s even more confusing that these flare-ups are usually triggered by minor incidents, such as a facial expressions, a movement or tone of voice.
 This is what makes relationships so difficult.